In this article, I will discuss some tips on building a house cheaply in Kenya.

-Just make sure that whatever you purchase for your project is approved and safe to use for construction purposes.
+Make sure that whatever you purchase for your project is approved and safe for construction purposes.

-For example, use flexible tiles instead of the expensive concrete ones, and enjoy an equally good look.
+For example, use flexible tiles instead of expensive concrete ones, and enjoy an equally good look.

-You can also choose to DIY (do it yourself) your house construction instead of hiring professional builders.
-This will significantly cut costs since most building contractors charge twice as much for labor than the materials they use in a project.
+You can also choose to do your house construction (do it yourself) instead of hiring professional builders.
+This step will significantly cut costs since most building contractors charge twice as much for labor than the materials they use in a project.

 5. Adjust the house size to fit your budget

-You will also save a lot of money when you build a house that has the correct size.
+You will also save a lot of money when you build a house of the correct size.
 The best way to determine what this is is by doing some calculations.

-Bigger houses are more expensive to build than small ones, and large families are more expensive to maintain than small ones.
+Bigger houses are more expensive to build than small ones, and large families are more costly to maintain than small ones.

-For example, building a house that is slightly big for your family and has extra bedrooms could make maintaining it very high due to energy consumption and other bills.
+For example, building a slightly big house for your family and having extra bedrooms could make maintaining it very high due to energy consumption and other bills.

 6. Get a good architect.

-This is one of the tips that will not necessarily reduce costs but will make your building project better in quality.
+This tip is one of the tips that will not necessarily reduce costs but make your building project better in quality.

 A good architect can help you avoid incurring additional expenses by designing a safe and structurally sound home for you.
 They will also suggest cost-saving alternatives to existing materials.

-While some architects are expensive, you can find some who are cheap and very good.
+While some architects are expensive, you can find cheap and perfect ones.

 7. Buy materials for yourself.